open-telemetry/oteps/text/0148-sampling-probability.md

 Descriptive words that are often used to describe sampling designs:

 - *Fixed*: the sampling design is the same from one frame to the next
-- *Adaptive*: the sampling design changes from one frame to the next
+- *Adaptive*: the sampling design changes from one frame to the next based on the observed data
 - *Equal-Probability*: the sampling design uses a single inclusion probability per frame
 - *Unequal-Probability*: the sampling design uses multiple inclusion probabilities per frame
 - *Reservoir*: the sampling design uses fixed space, has fixed-size output.